 Ten Second Review of the BMW 5 Series Touring

-Big estate cars have come a long way from their utilitarian roots and the seventh generation BMW 5 Series Touring is a good example of just how far.
+Big estate cars have come a long way from their utilitarian roots and this improved version of the seventh generation BMW 5 Series Touring is a good example of just how far.
 Air suspension at the rear offers composure with a big load onboard and you'll be able to fit plenty in one in thanks to a 570-litre capacity.
-The engine range is now even more efficient and the smartened styling, though formulaic, has definite elegance.
+Thanks to mild hybrid tech, the engine range is now even more efficient and the smartened styling, though formulaic, has definite elegance.
 It may even be sharper than the saloon's.

 BMW paints a not unrecognisable picture of the executive estate market before the arrival of its 1991 first generation 5 Series Touring.
 Before that car, big estates were pared-back workhorses to their sportier and more sophisticated saloon counterparts.
 After it, they were positioned more equally with equivalent design and driving dynamics.
 Today, many even see the estate as a more stylish alternative to the straight-laced saloon, with its extra practicality coming as a handy bonus.

 The MK7 model 5 Series Touring is a worthy successor to successful previous generation models and just like most of its predecessors, it has the Audi A6 Avant and Mercedes-Benz E-Class Estate to contend with.
 BMW's expertise in autonomous driving systems and media connectivity will help here, as will the greater luggage capacity on offer.
 If all of this can shroud a car that cossets its passengers while still rewarding the driver at the wheel, then quite a contender is in prospect.